DisnakeDev/disnake/docs/ext/commands/additional_info.rst

 If you remove some IDs from the ``test_guilds`` kwarg of ``commands.Bot`` (or a similar class) the commands in those guilds won't be deleted instantly.
 Instead, they'll be deleted as soon as one of the deprecated commands is invoked.
-Your bot will send a message like "This command was incorrectly synced ...".
+Your bot will send a message like "This command has just been synced ...".